Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         Measuring preference intensity is extraordinarily difficult.
 Quadratic voting for survey research (QVSR) measures individual preference intensity using an incentive-compatible approach.
 Because QVSR elicits preference intensity relative to a set of alternatives, one reasonable but untested concern is its sensitivity to the choice set of policy issues.
 We randomly assign choice sets of policy issues to respondents and measure their preference intensity.
 We show that measured levels of preference intensity are <em>not</em> sensitive to changes in policy bundles for a wide range of policies.
 Moreover, QVSR effectively tamps down individuals' incentives to report extreme preferences compared to Likert measures.
 We then use our measures to examine how state-level preference intensity predicts actual policy outcomes, offering first-cut empirical evidence that preference intensity does not meaningfully shape policy congruence in the American states.
 We contribute to the methodological literature on measuring preference intensity and the substantive literature on policy representation in U.S. politics.

         </details>
 -   [Chu, Jonathan A.](https://www.jonathanchu.org), [Scott Williamson](https://www.scott-williamson.com), and **Eddy S. F. Yeung**.
 "People Hold Consistent Understandings of Democracy Across and Within Six Very Different Countries."
-Invited to resubmit at *Science*.
+    -   Invited to resubmit at *Science*
     -   <details>

         <summary>Abstract:</summary>